SportBeep.com

 – 1,000th game –

-History will be made in another of Saturday’s games as Japan face Tunisia in Monterrey, Mexico for the 1,000th game at a World Cup.
+History will be made in another of Saturday’s games as Japan faces Tunisia in Monterrey, Mexico, for the 1,000th game at a World Cup.
 Hajime Moriyasu warned his Japan side they will need to match the intensity of a Tunisia team fired up by the introduction of coach Herve Renard after Sabri Lamouchi became the first coach in World Cup history to be sacked after one game.

 On Friday, the United States marched into the knockout round with a 2-0 victory over Australia in Seattle.
 A day of raucous celebrations for the co-hosts got even better when Paraguay’s 1-0 win against Turkey confirmed that the US would clinch top spot in Group D, ensuring a theoretically easier draw in the last 32.
 A Cameron Burgess own goal in the 11th minute and a headed effort from Alex Freeman two minutes before half-time sealed a comfortable three points for Mauricio Pochettino’s USA side, who have won the group with a game to spare.

 After an unconvincing build-up to the World Cup, the Americans have made a dream start to the tournament with Friday’s victory following a stylish 4-1 demolition of Paraguay in their opener.
 “It was a fantastic game again, very good first half,” Pochettino said.
 “I think we dominated the game against a very tough team.
-When the draw happened in December I thought it was going to be a really difficult, a really tough game.”
+When the draw happened in December, I thought it was going to be a really difficult, a really tough game.”

 In other games on Friday, Brazil took control of their destiny in Group C with a 3-0 victory over Haiti that ended the Caribbean nation’s chances of progressing.
-Haiti join Turkey in exiting the tournament.
+Haiti joins Turkey in exiting the tournament.
 Two goals from Matheus Cunha and a Vinicius Junior strike sealed an easy win for the Brazilians in Philadelphia.
-Brazil are now level on four points with Morocco, but lead the North Africans on goal difference.
+Brazil are now level on four points with Morocco but lead the North Africans on goal difference.
+Morocco secured their first win of the tournament on Friday with a 1-0 defeat of Scotland at Foxborough.
+Morocco faces Haiti in their final Group C game on June 24, while Brazil takes on the Scots in Miami.

 © 2024 AFP